Grant Herbert Logo

 SUMMARY

 Do you feel like your mental capacity is draining away most of the time?
-Where you've got so much pressure going on working in such a high-performance arena that you just can't think straight and mentally, you are exhausted.
 I know how that feels.
-It’s something that had a major hold on me and cost me a lot of happiness and my health.
+It's something that had a major hold on me and cost me a lot of happiness and my health.

-Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to continue our conversation around resilience - going from being stressed all the time to feeling strong - by helping you develop your mental resilience.
+Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to continue our conversation around resilience by helping you develop your mental resilience.

-Let us look at 3 key differences between them.
+Let's look at 3 key differences between mental toughness and mental resilience:

 1. Adapting vs. Enduring